Hyndavi0104/Netflix-Data-Cleaning-Analysis-and-Visualization/README.md

 - Explore the Netflix dataset and understand its structure.
 - Identify the most common genres and content types.
 - Analyze trends in content release years.
-- Visualize insights using charts, graphs, and heatmaps.
+- Visualize insights using charts and graphs

 ---

 ## Data
 The dataset contains information such as:
 -show_id
 -type
 -title
 -director
 -country
 -date_added
 -release_year
 -rating
 -duration
 -listed_in

 ---